-• At game time a team can play with a MINIMUM of 6 players.
-Team with six or less will be an automatic forfeit.
+LOWER DIVISIONS: At game time a team MUST start with 6 players.
+Teams with less than 6 players will be an automatic forfeit.
 Counting as a loss in the book with opposing team being credited with a win and the score will be reflected as 6-0.